x40-Community/X40_PRO-Firmware/README.md

 ![image](http://www.weedo.ltd/wp-content/uploads/2021/04/weedoiap.png)

 X40 will restart to enter the firmware update mode.
 Wait for about 1 minute, the printer will automatically restart after the firmware update is completed.
+Just installing the X40 PRO firmware is not enough for the correct functioning of the firmware.
+After the installation you have to calibrate the printer and run the setup again!

 ![image](http://www.weedo.ltd/wp-content/uploads/2021/04/iap.jpg)